On the complementary Arthur representations and unitary dual for p-adic classical groups: Proof of Theorem

 We say $u_{\rho_i}(a_i,1)$ is of orthogonal type (resp. symplectic type) if \begin{itemize} \item $\rho_i$ is of orthogonal type and $a_i$ is odd (resp. even), or \item $\rho_i$ is of symplectic type and $a_i$ is even (resp. odd). \end{itemize} We say $u_{\rho}(a,1)$ is a factor of $\pi_t$ if there exists a $s+1 \leq i\leq r $ such that $\rho_i \cong \rho$ and $a_i=a$.

 \begin{thm}[{Theorem \ref{thm Ramanujan 1 intro}}] Continue the above setting.
-Suppose that $\Pi$ is of orthogonal type (resp. symplectic type) with a trivial central character.
+Suppose that $\Pi$ is of orthogonal type (resp. symplectic type).
 For any $1 \leq i \leq s$, if $u_{\rho_i}(a_i,1)$ is of orthogonal type (resp. symplectic type) and $u_{\rho_i}(a_i,1)$ is not a factor of $\pi_t$, then the set

 has even cardinality. \end{thm} \begin{proof} We first prove the case that $\Pi$ is of orthogonal type.
 Consider the global Arthur parameter $\psi= \Pi \boxtimes S_2 $ of $ \SO_{2N+1}(\A_k)$.
 The corresponding local Arthur parameter at $v$ is